 In addition, an exterior footer drain may be used to direct water away from the home’s foundation.
 A dimple board (basements) or vapor liner (crawl spaces) may protect walls from moisture by sending water into a drainage system and away from the crawl space.

-The EZ Drain Plus System: This is a lightweight, eco-friendly, and easy-to-use alternative to pipe and rock systems.
+The EZ Drain Plus System: This is a lightweight and easy-to-use alternative to pipe and rock systems.
 It features pre-assembled sections that easily join with internal couplings for an exact fit.
 The geosynthetic rock aggregate has “flow channels” that increase the amount of void space.

 The Olshan Drainage System: This option uses a low-profile basin to eliminate standing water while minimizing damage to the foundation and reducing soil movement.
 This solution promotes maximum water flow, flushing out dirt and sediment that can cause mold and insect infestations.
 It’s also a clog-free system that allows for maximum functionality over time.